 portare the host name and port number of the management server:

-In our scenario as outlined earlier (see Section 18.6.5, “Preparing the MySQL Cluster for Replication”), this would be executed as follows:
+In our scenario as outlined earlier (see Section 18.6.5, “Preparing the NDB Cluster for Replication”), this would be executed as follows:

 Copy the cluster backup files to the slave that is being brought on line.
 Each system running an ndbd process for the master cluster will have cluster backup files located on it, and all of these files must be copied to the slave to ensure a successful restore.
 The backup files can be copied into any directory on the computer where the slave management host resides, so long as the MySQL and NDB binaries have read permissions in that directory.
 In this case, we will assume that these files have been copied into the directory